The curriculum of our Monday to Friday program, Uhuru, is designed to enhance the childrens’ skills and achieve therapeutic goals.

 Highlights of the Program

-Uhuru, focusses on the students’ skills and goals.
+Uhuru, our Monday to Friday programme, focuses on the children’s skills and goals.
 The curriculum is designed to achieve the therapeutic goals and enhance their skills.
-They are divided into groups for the one-on-one and group sessions.

-The domains and goals worked on for the larger goal are:
+The domains and goals worked on for the larger objective are:

 - Body – Fine Motor, Gross Motor, Oro- Motor, Physical Agility and Alertness